 - Played with from time to time in The Three Stooges shorts; whenever someone would refer to the three as 'gentlemen' all three of them would turn around and say "Who came in?"

 - The Sesame Street book The Monster at the End of This Book has this as its basic premise.

-- Done even less humorously by The Outsider, as part of the Tomato in the Mirror.
+- Done even less humorously by H. P. Lovecraft in "The Outsider", as part of the Tomato in the Mirror.

-- The main character of Never Never, after walking into a restaurant and freaking out the patrons....starts sniffing his underarms, as if trying to figure out the problem.
+- The main character of Never Never, after walking into a restaurant and freaking out the patrons... starts sniffing his underarms, as if trying to figure out the problem.
 The tension eases considerably.

-- Played with/parodied in Monty Python's Flying Circus:
+- Monty Python's Flying Circus:

-: Where?!
+Inspector Tiger:: Where?!
 Where?!

 - They then repeat the gag with Inspector Lookout, Chief Constable Fire, and Assistant Chief Constable Theresamanbehindyer.
 Naturally, Theresamanbehindyer doesn't fall for it.

 - A similar case in "The Cycling Tour" when Mr. Pither is arrested by the Russian Military.
 As he's being led to a firing squad we hear his narration.

 Pither: I started to perceive a line of gentlemen with rifles.
 They were looking in my direction.
 I looked around, but could not see the target.